 With everything connected and in place, you should now make use of your safety gear by fitting your mask, gloves, earplugs, and knee pads.

-- Okay, so you can release the hounds and begin smoothing the surface area by working the angle grinder around the perimeter of the room.
+Okay, so you can now release the hounds and begin smoothing the surface area by working the angle grinder around the perimeter of the room.
 If want to work from the outside in circular motions.

 Once you’ve smoothed out the perimeter edges of the floor space, you can now work your way inwards, manipulating the angle grinder in circular motions, which will deliver a greater degree of consistency.

 Now that you’ve smoothed the larger part of the surface area, you’ll notice that you’ll be left with an untouched section of concrete around the perimeter zone.
 This is, unfortunately, caused by the dust-shroud plastic lip, which obstructs the grinding wheel from smoothing the surface closest to the wall.

 To rectify this, you can remove the dust shroud from your angle grinder and go over these leftover sections focusing on any areas of concern.
 But remember, if you’re going to be using your angle grinder without a dust shroud, keep your mask on and position your vacuum near the grinder.